napari/napari.github.io/README.md

 We're a community partner on the [imagesc forum](https://forum.image.sc/tags/napari) and all help and support requests should be posted on the forum with the tag `napari`.
 We look forward to interacting with you there.

+## improving the tutorials

+Our tutorials are hosted on Github at https://github.com/napari/napari-tutorials.
+If as you're going through the tutorials you spot any errors or can think of ways to improve them please raise an issue on the repository or make a PR, we'd love to have the community help make them better for everyone.

 ## all tutorials

 - [welcome](README.md)